F5Networks/f5-appsvcs-templates/docs/userguide/troubleshooting.rst

 Template Set Hash

 F5 provided templates should not be modified.
-Template status is verified using a hash algorithm which is stored in <BIG-IP>/mgmt/shared/fast/info.
+Template status is verified using a hash algorithm which is accessible from <BIG-IP>/mgmt/shared/fast/info.
 The gui has a visual indicator if an F5 provided template has been modified or an update to the RPM has been made.
 Navigate to **iApps > Package Management LX > Templates** tab.
 If a change has been made, an Update button will be present under the Actions column.

-View the template set hashes from a Linux shell using cURL:
+View the template set hashes using cURL:

   .. code-block:: shell